 In connection with funeral provisions or the death in the family, the question of the most suitable form of burial often arises.
-Basically only two different types – burial and cremation – can be distinguished from each other anyway.
+Basically, only two different types – Cremation vs Burial – can be distinguished from each other anyway.

-The burial of the deceased is usually in a cemetery in the coffin buried.
+The burial of the deceased is usually in a cemetery in the coffin.
 This form of burial has been a tradition for centuries but has a slightly downward trend.
 Cremations, on the other hand, are increasing.

 Here the cremation takes place in a crematorium, the burial of the remains can be designed very flexibly and take place through different types of burial.

 Give us a ring at +1 (800) 661-8136 to speak with our licensed advisors right away!

 The Cremation Process is a funeral procedure that aims to reduce a body to ashes.
 For this, the corpse is subjected to 1000 °C in a special oven, dedicated solely to this function.
 For it to occur, it is necessary that the body remains at least 24 hours in a cold room after obtaining release – from the hospital.
 This period is required for family members or authorities to have a chance to claim the body, in case of need.
 After this interval, the corpse is transferred to the crematory chamber.
 At this stage, all metals that may be in the body, such as jewelry, pacemakers, and watches, are removed, as well as the urn handles, in order to ensure the safety of the process.
 Combustion lasts 2-3 hours, until the urn and the organic matter dissolve.
 The family cannot follow any of these steps and will only receive the urn with the ashes at the end of the cremation.